 Upper West Side Panel Demands End to Free On-Street Parking

-Members of a Manhattan community board want the mayor to stop giving away the “precious resource” of free on-street car storage and consider how the city’s limited curbside space can best serve the tiny minority of area residents who own cars.
+Members of a Manhattan community board want the mayor to stop giving away the "precious resource" of free on-street car storage and consider how the city's limited curbside space can best serve the vast majority of area residents who do not own cars.

 As Manhattan CB 7's transportation committee sees it, the very presence free on-street parking on the Upper West Side only serves to exacerbate congestion.
 On Tuesday, the panel demanded an end to it entirely.